 Every staff job is assigned to a job classification based upon the type of work; the level of responsibility, complexity and scope of the job; and job requirements (skills, education, experience, etc.).

 Each job classification has a career profile.
 The career profile outlines the essential functions and requirements for a job classification, which are consistent across the university.
 Career profiles will be used as the basis of describing jobs consistently and will enable staff members and their supervisors to chart out career development plans based on the listed job requirements (education, skills, experience).

-Coming Soon!
-This summer, visit the Career Explorer, an online tool being developed so you can explore all the job families, subfamilies, job classifications and career profiles in the Careers at Rice job structure.
+Visit the Career Explorer, an online tool you can use to explore all the job families, subfamilies, job classifications and career profiles in the Careers at Rice job structure.